SamarthM0419/E-Commerce_Backend/PROGRESS.md

     - checking the password is valid
     - ifPasswordValid - generate JWT token and send it user using cookies. (res.cookie in expressJs).
     - cookie parser to read the cookie

+- Express router : seperate router for auth and profile.